The Gap Between "Can Print" and "Should Print"

 - Dimensional inspection — expect < 0.3% linear shrinkage

-First Article Test Results: PEEK Bracket, LEO Satellite Application
+First Article Planning: PEEK Bracket, LEO Satellite Application

-A recent first article bracket for a LEO Earth observation satellite platform:
+A qualification-aware first article plan for a LEO Earth observation bracket might track:

 |---|---|---|---|